 Stacey Earle "Dancin' With Them That Brought Me" (Gearle Records, 2000)

-Stacey Earle & Mark Stuart "Must Be Live" (Evolver, 2003)
+Stacey Earle & Mark Stuart "Must Be Live" (Evolver Records, 2003)

 A nice live set with Earle and her touring/life partner, guitarist Mark Stuart.
 Live, her likeness to Nanci Griffith becomes even more pronounced ("Thank yeww!") although her folkiness is also more to the fore.
 I guess I prefer her studio work, although these are fine, fragile, friendly folk performances.
 Fans will be pleased.

-Joe Eddie "Who The Hell Is Joe Eddie?"
-(Lost Highway, 2003)
+John Eddie "Who The Hell Is John Eddie?"
+(Lost Highway Records, 2003)

 Although some of his roots-rockin' tunes are a little too slick and (would-be) commercial for me, this still-under-the radar John Haitt-like songwriter has some good tunes, stuff that'll draw you in, no matter how indier-than-thou you are.
 Some of these songs (including some of the fun ones) are clearly alt-y bait, like "Sh*thole Bar" and "F**king Forty," and while they're fun the first time around, they outstay their welcome on repeat listens.
 Other songs, like "Lowlife" and "Play Some Skynyrd" are pretty durable.
 It's not all novelty material, either: there are some serious songs on here as well, though they tend to be really downcast and a little overproduced.
 Worth checking out, though!

-E*I*E*I*O "Land Of Opportunity" (Frontier, 1986)
+E*I*E*I*O "Land Of Opportunity" (Frontier Records, 1986)

-E*I*E*I*O "That Love Thang" (Frontier, 1988)
+E*I*E*I*O "That Love Thang" (Frontier Records, 1988)

 A nice strong set of old-fashioned hard country shuffles; these Texan ex-rockabilly rebels have a nice feel for the old country stuff, penning and picking sweet, simple novelty songs worthy of Ernest Tubb and Buck Owens.
 Plenty of rough edges and shortcomings, but also plenty of heart and fun songwriting.
 Worth checking out!

-Eleven Hundred Springs "A Straighter Line" (EHS, 2001)
+Eleven Hundred Springs "A Straighter Line" (EHS Records, 2001)

-Eleven Hundred Springs "Broken Dreams" (Last Beat, 2003)
+Eleven Hundred Springs "Broken Dreams" (EP) (Last Beat Records, 2003)

 This 5-song EP catches the band in a mellower mode, with somewhat richer production and some sweet songs.
 Singer Kim Pendleton, late of the band Vibrolux, joins the group, adding some nice Rosanne Cash-ish vocals on a few tunes.
 There are still rough spots, but they do have the makings of a really great band.
 Nice pedal steel.

-Eleven Hundred Springs "Bandwagon" (Compendia/Palo Duro, 2004)
+Eleven Hundred Springs "Bandwagon" (Compendia/Palo Duro Records, 2004)

 This Austin-area altie band has really grown by leaps and bounds... where their earlier releases had shown promise, this disc delivers the goods.
 It opens with "Northside Blues," an organ-based, Doug Sahm-styled groover with an irresistible hook, and slides right into one of the finest sets of modern-day Texas outlaw music in recent memory.
-Sure, some of the songs are a little too on the nose, like two titled "Long-Haired Tattooed Hippie Freaks" and "Hank Williams Wouldn't Make It In Nashville Today," but the music is so darn nice, it's really not a problem.
+Sure, some of the songs are a little too on the nose, like two titled "Long-Haired Tattooed Hippie Freaks" and the Waylon-esque "Hank Williams Wouldn't Make It In Nashville Today," but the twang is so darn nice, it's really not a problem.
 These guys might have had to study up a bit to get the whole pot-smokin' hippiebilly thing down just right, but I'm sure glad they did...
 They might just wind up being one of the best indie country bands of the decade!
 Check 'em out.

 Joe Ely - see artist discography